 2.2.2 Other Gravity Based Solution (Rui)

-One drawback of pumped storage hydropower is the low energy density as it is constrained by the density of water.
-The pumped storage hydropower essentially is a technology that stores the electricity in the form of gravity potential.
+One drawback of PSH is the low energy density as it is constrained by the density of water.
+The PSH essentially is a technology that stores the electricity in the form of gravity potential.
 With the same principle, some other gravity-based energy storage solutions are developed, increasing the energy density of storage media and also alleviating the water availability constraints.

 In an underground PSH project, replacing part of the water with a heavy piston, we get the Gravity Power Module proposed by Gravity Power (Figure 3, a).
 A similar design is also under development by Heindl Energy.
 When the piston drops, it pushes the water through the penstock to move the turbine and generate electricity.
 Lifting the piston up through the hydraulic system consumes electricity.
 Gravity Power has begun their demonstration project in Germany.
 A Scottish company Gravitricity devised another underground gravity storage system, replacing the hydraulic system with winches.
 Their technology utilizes the existing mine shafts to raise and release the heavy weights up to 12,000 tons as the developer estimated[38].
 Operation of a 250kW demonstration unit commenced in 2020 and a commercial scale project, 4MW is planned in 2021.
 Raising the mine shaft above ground, engineers from Energy Vault designed a tower, which uses a crane to lift blocks.
 Both the width and the height of the tower decide the energy capacity.
 The power would rely on the velocity and the mass of the block.
 Energy Vault began operation of a 20 to 80MWh commercial demonstration unit in Switzerland in 2020.
 Also lifting blocks, a Russian company Energozapas is developing a similar solution and has operated their prototype since 2017.
 Instead of vertical movement, Advanced Rail Energy Storage (ARES) uses a rail to move weight up and down a mountain.
 ARES has already completed a demonstration project in California and a 50MW commercial project in Nevada is under development.